cis547/cis547.github.io/_labs/lab06.markdown

 ### Lab Instructions

 A full-fledged static analyzer has three components:
-1. an abstract domain
+1. An abstract domain
-2. abstract transfer functions for individual instructions
+2. Transfer functions for individual instructions that evaluates the instruction using abstract domains.
-3. combining analysis results of individual instructions to obtain analysis results for entire functions or programs.
+3. Combining analysis results of individual instructions to obtain analysis results for entire functions or programs.

-In this lab, we will focus only on implementing (part 2), and only for the limited subset of instructions as described above.
+In part 1 of the lab, we will focus only on implementing item 2, and only for the limited subset of instructions as described above.

 More concretely, your task is to implement how the analysis evaluates different LLVM IR instructions on abstract values from a provided abstract domain, defined in `Domain.h`.

+In part 2 of the lab, we will focus on implementing item 3, to combine the results of individual transfer functions to get an intra-procedural, flow-insensitive Divide-by-Zero analysis.
+Later on in Lab 7 you will further extend on item 3 to use the results of Pointer Analysis.

 We have provided a framework to build your division-by-zero static analyzer.
-The framework is composed of files `Domain.cpp` and `DivZeroAnalysis.cpp` under `lab6/src/`.
+The framework is composed of files `Domain.cpp`, `Transfer.cpp`, `ChaoticIteration.cpp` and `DivZeroAnalysis.cpp` under `lab6/src/`.

-Additionally, you have been provided with a `Utils.cpp` file in the `src` directory.
+Additionally, you have been provided with a `src/Utils.cpp` it defines a few useful functions:

-1. `variable` takes a `Value *` and returns string.
++ `variable` takes a `Value` and returns string.
     This string is used as the key in the Memory maps stored in `InMap` and `OutMap`.
-2.  `getOrExtract` takes a `Memory *` and a `Value *` and returns a pointer to the `Domain` for the given `Value` or a default `Domain`.
++ `getOrExtract` takes a `Memory` and a `Value` and returns the `Domain` corresponding to `Value` in `Memory`, if not found then it tries to extract the `Domain` from the instruction itself.
++ `printMemory`, `printInstructionTransfer` and `printMap` will print various debug information to `stderr`.

 ##### **Part 1: The Check and Transfer Functions**